-WORKPLAN EVALUATION Channel / Activity Time O/PR Resources Needed Expected Outcomes Conduct of Awareness Campaigns Creation of social media posts/videos highlighting the overview, key objectives and benefits of the MIDP 2028.
-Design brochures, fact sheets, and posters that explain the main components, goals, and target outcomes of the MIDP 2028.
-Publish articles, infographics, videos, or vlogs on the official website, and official social media pages of MARINA, and have it cross-posted to partner agencies to provide external stakeholders detailed insights into the plan's strategies and implementation processes.
-Collaborate with local media outlets to feature articles, interviews, or news segments that raise awareness about the plan and its impact on the maritime industry.
-Leverage social media influencers, industry experts, or well-known personalities who are passionate about sustainable maritime practices to endorse and spread awareness about the plan.
-Engaging Stakeholders [Face-to-Face/Hybrid]: Organize workshops/ seminars targeting specific stakeholder groups, such as shipowners, port operators, or maritime workers, to increase their understanding of the plan's relevance to their sector.
-Collaborate with industry associations, professional organizations, and academic institutions to host panel discussions or conferences that explore different aspects of the plan and foster dialogue among stakeholders.
-Q1-Q2 of Year 1 MARINA Conduct of Awareness Campaigns [Face-to-Face/Hybrid]: Creative team for social media post/video creation Printing services for brochures, fact sheets, and posters Content writer for articles and blog posts Webinar platform or meeting software for informational sessions Collaboration with local media outlets for coverage and features Engaging Stakeholders: Event organizer/coordinator for workshops/seminars Collaboration with industry associations, professional organizations, and academic institutions for panel discussions and conferences Feedback management system (email hotline, online survey) for gathering input and suggestions Partnerships and Collaborations: Collaboration coordinator or partnership manager Networking and relationship-building with government agencies, industry associations, environmental organizations, and educational institutions Collaboration with social media influencers, industry experts, or personalities for endorsements and awareness promotion Heightened knowledge: Stakeholders and the public will have a comprehensive understanding of the goals, objectives, and benefits of the MIDP 2028 through social media posts, videos, brochures, fact sheets, articles, and news features.
-Improved perception: The communication efforts will contribute to shaping a positive perception of the plan, emphasizing its importance in modernizing and enhancing the sustainability of the maritime industry.
-Expanded reach: By leveraging various communication channels, such as social media, websites, and local media outlets, the plan's message will reach a wide audience, including industry professionals, government agencies, maritime workers, and the general public.
-Increased engagement Awareness campaigns, webinars, and meetings will provide opportunities for stakeholders to actively engage with the plan, ask questions, and seek clarifications, fostering a sense of involvement and ownership.
-Support and advocacy Through effective communication, the plan is more likely to gain support and advocacy from stakeholders, encouraging them to actively participate in its implementation and promoting a collective commitment to its success.
-1
+WORKPLAN EVALUATION Channel / Activity Time O/PR Resources Needed Expected Outcomes Co nduct of Awareness Campaigns Q1-Q2 MARINA Heightened knowledge: Creation of social media posts/ videos highlighting the overview, key objectives and benefits of the MIDP 2028.
+Design brochures, fact sheets, and posters that explain the main components, goals, and target outcomes of the MIDP 2028. of Year 1 Campaigns [Face-to-Face/ Hybrid]: Creative team for social media post/video creation Printing services for brochures, fact sheets, and posters Stakeholders and the public will have a comprehensive understanding of the goals, objectives, and benefits of the MIDP 2028 through social media posts, videos, brochures, fact sheets, articles, and news features. • Publish articles, infographics, videos, or vlogs on the official website, and official social media pages of MARINA, and have it cross-posted to partner agencies to provide external stakeholders detailed insights into the plan's strategies and implementation processes.
+Content writer for articles and blog posts Webinar platform or meeting software for informational sessions Collaboration with local media outlets for coverage and features Improved perception: The communication efforts will contribute to shaping a positive perception of the plan, emphasizing its importance in modernizing and enhancing the sustainability of the maritime industry. • Collaborate with local media outlets to feature articles, interviews, or news segments that raise awareness about the plan and its impact on the maritime industry.
+Engaging Stakeholders: Event organizer/ coordinator for workshops/ seminars Expanded reach: By leveraging various communication channels, such as social media, websites, and local media outlets, the plan's message will reach a wide audience, • Leverage social media influencers, industry experts, or well-known personalities who are passionate about sustainable maritime practices to endorse and spread awareness about the plan.
+Collaboration with industry associations, professional organizations, and academic institutions for panel discussions and conferences including industry professionals, government agencies, maritime workers, and the general public.
+Increased engagement gaging Stakeholders [Face-to-Face/ brid]: Feedback management system (email hotline, online survey) for gathering Awareness campaigns, webinars, and meetings will provide opportunities • Organize workshops/ seminars targeting specific stakeholder groups, such as shipowners, port operators, or maritime workers, to increase their understanding of the plan's relevance to their sector. input and suggestions Partnerships and Collaborations: Collaboration coordinator or partnership manager Networking and for stakeholders to actively engage with the plan, ask questions, and seek clarifications, fostering a sense of involvement and ownership. • Collaborate with industry associations, professional organizations, and academic institutions to host panel discussions or conferences that explore different aspects of the plan and foster dialogue among stakeholders Networking and relationship-building with government agencies, industry associations, environmental organizations, and educational institutions Collaboration with social media influencers, industry experts, or personalities for endorsements and awareness promotion Support and advocacy Through effective communication, the plan is more likely to gain support and advocacy from stakeholders, encouraging them to actively participate in its implementation and promoting a collective commitment to its success.